DanielSchiavini/titanoboa-jupyterlab/README.md

-# titanoboa-jupyterlab-extension
+# titanoboa_jupyterlab

 [![Github Actions Status](https://github.com/DanielSchiavini/titanoboa-jupyterlab/workflows/Build/badge.svg)](https://github.com/DanielSchiavini/titanoboa-jupyterlab/actions/workflows/build.yml)
 A JupyterLab extension for integrating with the Vyper programming language by using Titanoboa.

-This extension is composed of a Python package named `titanoboa-jupyterlab-extension` for the server extension and a NPM package named `titanoboa-jupyterlab-extension` for the frontend extension.
+This extension is composed of a Python package named `titanoboa_jupyterlab` for the server extension and a NPM package named `titanoboa-jupyterlab-extension` for the frontend extension.